hagsmand/langflow-integration-workshop/README.md

 Q1: Create this docling document: https://www.infineuminsight.com/media/2601/emea-fundamentals-of-engine-design-and-operation.pdf
 ```
 ```
-Q2: what are Power Cell components under Internal Combustion Engine?
+Q2: what are Hybridisation of diesel future engine?
 A2: Slide 24
 ```
 ```